 Section 2.3.4 Service Provider Data Administration

 Service providers can use, read, and update their service provider information on the NPAC SMS using the SOA.
-Service providers can update some information in the service provider profile as well as add and delete their own network data.
-Changes to network data that result in mass updates are prevented from the SOA to the NPAC.
-Mass changes must be initiated by the service provider contacting the NPAC personnel directly.
+Service providers can update the NPAC Customer Name in the service provider profile.
+Changes to other service provider information must be initiated by the service provider contacting the NPAC personnel directly.

 [snip]